Introduction

 MD simulations under equilibrium conditions

 The simulations performed under equilibrium conditions are summarized in Table 4.
-Initial positions were taken from the electron crystallographic structures of AQP0 with the surrounding annular lipids obtained in N-palmitoyl sphingomyelin (SM) membranes at low (∼33%) and high (∼66%) cholesterol (Chol) concentrations.
-For simulations of pure lipid bilayers, a single cholesterol molecule was inserted in the membrane at the same height, relative to the neighboring lipids, as the deep cholesterol seen in the AQP01SM:2Chol structure (Figure 5–figure supplement 1A).
-For simulations using a single AQP0 tetramer, the tetramer was either inserted into the membrane by itself (Figure 5–figure supplement 1B) or with the annular lipids observed in the AQP01SM:2Chol structure, in which case the missing atoms in the lipid acyl chains were added (Figure 5–figure supplement 1C).
+For simulations of pure lipid bilayers, a single cholesterol molecule was inserted in a membrane of 128 lipids at the same height, relative to the neighboring lipids, as the deep cholesterol seen in the AQP01SM:2Chol structure (Figure 5–figure supplement 1A).
+For simulations using a single AQP0 tetramer, the tetramer was inserted into a membrane containing ~488 lipids, either by itself (Figure 5–figure supplement 1B) or with the annular lipids observed in the AQP01SM:2Chol structure, in which case the missing atoms in the lipid acyl chains were added (Figure 5–figure supplement 1C).
 For simulations using a tetramer pair, only the lipids sandwiched between them in the EC structures were included and the acyl chains completed as above (Figure 5–figure supplement 1D).
 Here, two different arrangements of sandwiched lipids were considered: either the layer consisting of the SM lipids seen in the AQP02SM:1Chol structure or a hybrid layer replacing the two central SM lipids with the electron crystallographic (EC) deep cholesterol molecules observed in the AQP01SM:2Chol structure.
+In this case, both the tetramer pair and the sandwiched lipids were inserted in a membrane containing 1594 lipids.

 AQP0 with or without the EC lipids was inserted into equilibrated SM:Chol membranes using g_membed (Wolf et al., 2010; Yesylevskyy, 2007).
-Membranes with three different cholesterol concentrations (see Table 4) were built and equilibrated using the standard protocol of CHARMM-GUI (Brooks et al., 2009; Jo et al., 2008; Lee et al., 2016).
-The equilibration process started with a Steepest Descent energy minimization step, followed by five consecutive short equilibration simulations (first three with a timestep of 1 fs, the final two with a timestep of 2 fs) with a gradual decrease in position and dihedral restraints for the lipid headgroups and a final one without position restraints.
-Equilibration simulations were then performed until bulk membrane properties, such as thickness and deuterium order parameters, became stable and congruent with previous reports such as those by (Doktorova et al., 2020) and others (Figure 5–figure supplement 2 and Figure 5–figure supplement 3).

 Five simulation replicas (ten for the tetramer pair) were run for each system with a simulation time per replica of 1 μs for the tetramer pair, and 500 ns for all others.
 For all simulations including EC lipids, the protein was inserted and then each replica was initialized with different velocity distributions.
+Upon insertion, the systems with one tetramer contained from 284 to 344 lipids and the systems containing the tetramer pair from 1292 to 1318 lipids.
 For simulations of a single AQP0 tetramer without EC lipids, in addition to using different random starting velocities, the protein was rotated at 18° intervals such that it faced different lipids.
 For simulations of a tetramer pair, the pair was rotated at 36° intervals for each replica.
 In the first five replicas, the tetramer pair was inserted at the center of the membrane, while in the other five replicas it was inserted at the corner of the pre-equilibrated lipid membrane.
-The first 100 ns of each simulation replica was considered as additional equilibration time and not included in further analysis, with the exception of the two tetramer simulations, for which 300 ns were discarded as equilibration.
+The first 100 ns of each simulation replica (the first 300 ns for the two tetramer simulations) were considered as additional equilibration time and were not included in further analysis.

 Force-probe MD simulations

 Force-probe MD simulations on pairs of AQP0 tetramers were carried out using the same parameters used for the equilibrium simulations.
 Harmonic forces were applied to the center of mass of the backbone atoms of the α-helices of each tetramer, pulling them apart with a spring constant of 500 kJ/mol/nm2 and moving the reference positions of the harmonic springs at a constant velocity at three different rates: 0.1 m/s, 0.02 m/s, and 0.004 m/s.
-Ten replicas were run for each rate, ranging from ∼55 ns to ∼900 ns.
+20 replicas were run for each rate, ranging from ~55 ns to ~900 ns.
 Initial configurations were taken from snapshots at 500 ns and 750 ns from each replica of the equilibrium simulations.

 Methods of analysis